openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### Error Handling

-If the `claims` sub-element is empty, the OP MUST abort the transaction with an `invalid_request` error.
+Requested Claims that are unknown to the OP or not available as Verified Claims MUST be ignored and omitted from the response.
+If the resulting claims sub-element is empty, the OP MUST abort the transaction with an invalid_request error.

-Claims unknown to the OP or not available as Verified Claims MUST be ignored and omitted from the response.
-If the resulting `claims` sub-element is empty, the OP MUST omit the `verified_claims` element.
+The OP MAY return an empty claims sub-element, e.g., if the use case is expected to confirm a person is verified under a trust_framework but does not require any claims data.

 ## Requesting sets of Claims by scope {#req_scope}